-If you prefer, use a sugar substitute or sweeten with honey.
+If you prefer, sweeten with a sugar substitute or honey.

 Although Pineapple Cranberry Sauce tastes good freshly made, it is MUCH BETTER after 24 hours in the fridge.

-Refrigeration firms up the sauce and helps flavors to meld together.
+Refrigeration firms up the sauce and flavors meld together to create a wonderful flavor.